 1. Shortlisted entrants are invited to submit prints for the final stage of exhibition selection.
 Full details, guidance and support on how to submit your prints will be available to shortlisted photographers.

-2. Theprintspace is a leading UK professional fine art photographic printer and are supporting the IPE.
-It will be providing free printing for any shortlisted entrant in the UK or overseas, with guarantee that it will reach us in time for the print selection.
+2. Printing offer: Theprintspace is a leading UK professional fine art photographic printer and are supporting the IPE.
+It will be providing printing credit (to the value of £30) for any shortlisted entrant in the UK or overseas - and all orders are guaranteed to reach us in time for the print selection.
 Shortlisted entrants also have the option to submit their own prints.

 3. The RPS will prepare and frame selected prints for exhibition at no cost to the entrant.